About FDIC >

 Message from the Chief Financial Officer

-I am pleased to join Chairman Bair in presenting our 2006 Annual Report.
-The report covers financial and program performance information and summarizes our successes for the year.
-The FDIC takes pride in providing timely, reliable and meaningful information to its many stakeholders.
+I am pleased to join Chairman Bair in presenting our 2007 Annual Report.
+The report provides our stakeholders with meaningful financial and program performance information and summarizes our accomplishments.
+Our priority is to provide timely, reliable and useful information.

-In 2006, DIFs comprehensive income totaled $1.6 billion compared to $1.1 billion in 2005, a year-over-year increase of 44 percent.
-Excluding the recognition of exit fees earned of $345 million (a one-time adjustment), comprehensive income rose by $133 million from a year ago.
-This year-over-year increase is primarily due to a decrease in the unrealized loss on available-for-sale (AFS) securities of $348 million, which was offset by decreases in both interest earned on U.S. Treasury obligations of $101 million and the negative provision for insurance losses of $108 million.
+For the twelve months ending December, 31, 2007, DIFs comprehensive income totaled $2.2 billion compared to $1.6 billion for the previous year, an increase of 38 percent.
+Excluding the recognition of exit fees earned of $345 million (a one-time adjustment) from the 2006 results, comprehensive income rose by $1.02 billion, or 84 percent, from a year ago.
+This year-over-year increase was primarily due to a $611 million increase in assessment revenue, a $299 million increase in interest revenue, a $298 million decrease in the unrealized loss on available-for-sale (AFS) securities, offset by a $42 million increase in operating expenses and a $147 million increase in the provision for insurance losses.

-During 2006, we continued our efforts to control costs and to prudently manage the funds administered by the FDIC.
-Annual budgeted operating expenditures in 2006 totaled approximately $973 million, which represents a decline of $17 million (1.7 percent) from 2005.
-As Chairman Bair indicates in her message, the FDIC has an exceptional record of controlling its budgeted operational spending, which declined by $216 million (18 percent) from 2002 to 2006.
-The FDIC Board of Directors, on December 5, 2006, approved a 2007 Corporate Operating Budget totaling $1.1 billion, a modest 4.6 percent increase over the 2006 budget, largely due to the cost of employee pay increases negotiated for 2007.
+In 2007, we continued our efforts to reduce operating costs and prudently manage the funds that the FDIC administers.
+Annual budgeted operating expenditures for 2007 totaled approximately $1.00 billion, which represents an increase of $29 million (3 percent) from 2006.
+On December 19, 2007, the FDIC Board of Directors approved a 2008 Corporate Operating Budget totaling $1.14 billion, a slight increase over the 2007 budget, largely due to the cost of employee pay increases negotiated for 2008.

 Steven O. App